-17. Governance risks relate to executive pay, the respect of the rule of law, bribery and corruption, political lobbying and donations, board diversity and structure, tax strategy, cybersecurity, accounting frauds, etc.28 Typical issues relating to listed equity companies include: "board structure, size, diversity, skills and independence, executive pay, shareholder rights, stakeholder interaction, disclosure of information, business ethics, bribery and corruption, internal controls and risk management, and, in general, issues dealing with the relationship between a company's management, its board, its shareholders and its other stakeholders."29 In addition, governance issues regarding issuers can relate to anti-money laundering (AML) and combating the financing of terrorism (CFT) concerns.
-In case of unlisted companies, governance issues "also include matters of fund governance, such as the powers of Advisory Committees, valuation issues, fee structures, etc."30 Governance issues may also provide opportunities for improving a fund's governance.
+Governance risks relate to executive pay, the respect of the rule of law, bribery and corruption, political lobbying and donations, board diversity and structure, tax strategy, cybersecurity, accounting frauds, etc.28 Typical issues relating to listed equity companies include: "board structure, size, diversity, skills and independence, executive pay, shareholder rights, stakeholder interaction, disclosure of information, business ethics, bribery and corruption, internal controls and risk management, and, in general, issues dealing with the relationship between a company's management, its board, its shareholders and its other stakeholders."29 In addition, governance issues regarding issuers can relate to anti-money laundering (AML) and combating the financing of terrorism (CFT) concerns.
+In the case of unlisted companies, governance issues "also include matters of fund governance, such as the powers of Advisory Committees, valuation issues, fee structures, etc."30 Governance issues may also provide opportunities for improving fund's own governance.

-18. These Guidelines were submitted for discussion by IOPS Members.
-At the current stage, they will also benefit from the input of the OECD Working Party on Private Pensions and other stakeholders, including international organisations.
+These Guidelines were submitted for discussion by IOPS Members and subsequently for public consultation with other stakeholders, including international organisations.